brynary/rack-bug/README.md

     require "rack/bug"

-    ActionController::Dispatcher.middleware.use Rack::Bug,
+    ActionController::Dispatcher.middleware.use Insight,
       :secret_key => "someverylongandveryhardtoguesspreferablyrandomstring",
-      :panel_classes => [
+      :panel_files => %w[
-        Rack::Bug::TimerPanel,
-        Rack::Bug::RequestVariablesPanel,
-        Rack::Bug::RedisPanel,
-        Rack::Bug::TemplatesPanel,
-        Rack::Bug::LogPanel,
-        Rack::Bug::MemoryPanel
+        timer_panel
+        request_variables_panel
+        redis_panel
+        templates_panel
+        log_panel
+        memory_panel
       ]

+Files are looked up by prepending "insight/panels/" and requiring them.
+Subclasses of Insight::Panel are loaded and added to the toolbar.
+This makes it easier to work with the configuration and extend Insight with plugin gems.

-Running Rack::Bug in staging or production
+Running Insight in staging or production
 ------------------------------------------

-We have have found that Rack::Bug is fast enough to run in production for specific troubleshooting efforts.
+We have have found that Insight is fast enough to run in production for specific troubleshooting efforts.

 ### Configuration ####